emarcey/cicerone/glossary/brewing.md

 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
+* **Kegerator:** a type of direct-draw system, consisting of a small refrigerator cabinet that holds and cools keg, with a draft tower mounted for pouring.
+	* The beer moves a few feet from keg to glass
+	* A few number of brands, 1-8, at most
 * **Keystone:** a plastic or wooden insert used to seal the small opening on the flat surface of a cask
 	* designed to form a seal with a tap for dispensing beer
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly